Who We Serve

 - If you have questions about the referral process, consult our Referral FAQ on this page.

 - We will discuss consent to disclose information with all referred clients.
-You can also download and fax a signed Release to us.
+Youth can give us consent directly or you can fill out a release form (which needs to be signed by the client).

-- If you have any questions or concerns about anything regarding your or a client’s interactions with Impact programs/staff, please contact our Executive Director, Brian Gross, in confidence at [email protected] or by cell at 604-897-8066.
+- If you have any questions or concerns about anything regarding your or a client’s interactions with Impact programs/staff, please contact our Director of Counselling, Dave Bahre, in confidence at firstname.lastname@example.org or by cell at 778-808-9031.

 FAQ for potential referrals to Youth and Family Substance Use Counselling